Partners & Projects

 Data Visualization Tools Web Development

 EyeSeeTea is currently developing several tools for the Instruct Image Processing Center (I2PC): Scipion Desktop Application and Scipion Web Tools.
 Scipion is an image processing framework for obtaining 3D models of macromolecular complexes using Electron Microscopy (3DEM) developed at the Spanish National Center for Biotechnology.
 It integrates several software packages and presents a unified interface for both biologists and developers.
-Scipion allows you to execute workflows combining different software tools, while taking care of formats and conversions.
+Scipion allows the user to execute workflows combining different software tools, while taking care of formats and conversions.
 Additionally, all steps are tracked and can be reproduced later on.

 The actual work is mainly focus on Scipion Desktop Application and a wide range of web sites from official websites to a set of web services to register user activity.
 For Scipion, EyeSeeTea is developing a new data model to support the tomography field.
 As part of this work, EST is integrating into Scipion some tomography methods and validating the expected results.